 Jonathan declined, instead choosing to fish one out of his own pockets.
 He allowed Mr. Ocelot to light it, and drew on the cigarette with pleasure.

-It was only because of Roderick’s acquaintanceship with Sinews that Jonathan trusted the man at all.
-His own instincts told him Sinews was not to be trusted.
+His instincts told him Sinews was not to be trusted; it was only because of Roderick’s acquaintanceship with Sinews that Jonathan had any faith in the man.
 But Jonathan trusted Roderick, and Roderick had sent him here.
 He forced himself to sit still.

 “Tea?” asked Sinews.
 “On second thought, are you an absinthe drinker, Mr. O?”